tgbugs/pyontutils/README.md

 ## Neuron Types
-If you have found your way to this repository because you are interested in using neuron-lang for describing neuron types please see [this wiki page](https://github.com/SciCrunch/NIF-Ontology/wiki/Neurons).
+If you have found your way to this repository because you are interested in using neuron-lang for describing neuron types please see [this introduction](http://ontology.neuinfo.org/docs/NIF-Ontology/docs/Neurons.html) to the general approach.
 To get started all you need to do is follow the installation instructions above and then include `from pyontutils.neuron_lang import *` in your import statements.
 Please see the documentation for how to [set up neuron-lang for jupyter notebooks](docs/neurons_notebook.md) and take a look at some [examples of how to use neuron-lang to create new neurons](docs/NeuronLangExample.ipynb).